AarushSharmaa/AarushSharmaa/README.md

-👋 Hi, I’m @AarushSharma
+# 👋  Hi, I’m @AarushSharma

+- 🎓 I am in my final year studying Electrical Engineering at Heritage Institute of Technology, Kolkata.
-- 🌱 I’m currently learning **Data Structures and Algorithms** and working on my problem solving.
+- 👩‍💻 I’m currently learning **Data Structures and Algorithms** and working on my problem solving.
-- 💞️ I’m looking to collaborate on development projects and open to explore any domain.
+- 💻 I’m looking to collaborate on development projects and open to explore any domain.
 - 📫 How to reach me : Email me at : aarush.sharma6@gmail.com

 I practise Problem Solving at LeetCode : https://leetcode.com/aarushsharmaa/